NVIDIA/spark-rapids/docs/tuning-guide.md

 contiguous data for each individual column can be very small.
 This can result in doing lots of very small random reads to the file system to read the data for the subset of columns that are needed.

-We would suggest reorder the columns needed by the queries and then rewrite the files to make those columns adjacent.
+We suggest reordering the columns needed by the queries and then rewrite the files to make those columns adjacent.
 This could help both Spark on CPU and GPU.

 ## Input Partition Size